-Surround templates are used to quickly enclose an expression, a single statement, or an arbitrary block of code with if..else, try..catch or other code constructs.
-ReSharper intelligently reformats the code, adjusts the selection, and/or repositions the caret in the end so that you could continue typing from a handy position.
+Surround templates are used to quickly enclose an expression, a single statement, or an arbitrary block of code with if...else, try...catch or other code constructs.
+As the template expands, ReSharper intelligently reformats the code, adjusts the selection, and/or repositions the caret in the end so that you could continue typing from a handy position.

-- The actions list icon appears automatically to the left of the selected code block.
+- The surround action indicator appears automatically to the left of the selected code block.

-- If you have chosen More the Choose Template dialog box appears, where you can select a required template.
-To optionally introduce a template into the quick access list, select its entry in the Choose Template dialog box and select Add to quicklist in the lower part of the dialog box before clicking OK.
+- If you have chosen More, the Choose Template dialog box appears, where you can select a required template.
+To optionally introduce a template into the quick access list, select its entry in the Choose Template dialog box and tick the Add to quicklist check box in the lower part of the dialog box before clicking OK.

 Consider the following code fragment: